I. Course Prefix/Number: HBW 105

 IV.
 Learning Objectives

-- To acquire the vocabulary and contextual information necessary for functional use of Hebrew.
+- Acquire the vocabulary and contextual information necessary for functional use of Hebrew.

-- To use the Hebrew language in the context of real life situations.
+- Use the Hebrew language in the context of real life situations.

 V. Academic Integrity and Student Conduct